AldenSiaZhengHeng/20196637_software/README.md

     - Register admin will allow admin to register an account to login to the human operator dashboard
     - Admin login will redirect to the login page which the human operator could enter the username and password to login
     - customer component will direct the user to the customer side to enter username and select agent to start conversation

+2. For admin register page, the new admin can enter the new username and password and register.
+After that, they can login in admin login pages.

 2. Once the human operator login, it will redirect to the admin dashboard panel and thee are 4 pages that could select by the human operator which are:
     - dashboard: monitor the conversation of active user with chatbot.
 The dashboard contain three components which are: